Anyolite/anyolite/README.md

 It might be possible to remove them in future versions, but for now they are potential roadblocks.

-* Currently, Anyolite does not work on Windows due to Crystal compiler bugs
 * Anyolite is only compatible with mruby 3 and Ruby 3 (with some restrictions) at the current time

 ## Soft limitations